ndim/weight-calendar-grid/README.md

 NOTE: The documentation is a bit out of date.

-To print a page, create a PDF file with `plot-wcg` and print that.
+To print a page, create a PDF file with `wcg-cli` and print that.

 Example for someone of 1.78m height and a weight of around 85kg:

-    $ ./plot-wcg -o my-weight.pdf --height=1.78 --weight=80-90
+    $ ./wcg-cli -o my-weight.pdf --height=1.78 --weight=80-90

 Example for someone of  unspecified height and a weight of around 85kg:

-    $ ./plot-wcg -o my-weight.pdf --weight=85+-5
+    $ ./wcg-cli -o my-weight.pdf --weight=85+-5

 Example for someone of 1.78m height and normal weight:

-    $ ./plot-wcg -o my-weight.pdf --height=1.78
+    $ ./wcg-cli -o my-weight.pdf --height=1.78

-For detailed information on how to call `plot-wcg`, read the output of
+For detailed information on how to call `wcg-cli`, read the output of

-    $ ./plot-wcg --help
+    $ ./wcg-cli --help